 Foreign Lotteries Are Not for U.S. Citizens?
 Let’s Look Closer

 If you’re an American and you want to get in on that foreign money by playing their lotteries, the US Postal Service has a little advice for you—“Don’t Do It!”
 Well, if that doesn’t seem unfair!
-International folks can play our Mega Millions and PowerBall, thus making our chances at winning them smaller, but we cannot play theirs?
+International folks can play our Mega Millions and PowerBall, thus making our chances of winning them smaller, but we cannot play theirs.
 Isn’t that the pot calling the kettle black?

 What is the Deal?

-While no law says Americans cannot play a foreign lottery, the laws are saying that prohibits us from buying a ticket, share, or a chance of winning a by mail, telephone or online.
-So… That pretty much says it is illegal.
-This law is meant to protect us from getting scammed from dishonest crooks like the Nigerian Prince a.k.a.
-Albert Onolunose from Canada who used the telemarketing tactics and the postal system to scam $3 million from people in the US.
-According to the US Postal Inspection Service, it is said to be impractical because we cannot be sure we are getting the ticket that we paid for.
+While no law says Americans cannot play a foreign lottery, the laws are saying prohibit us from buying a ticket, sharing, or having a chance of winning by mail, telephone or online.
+So, that pretty much says it is illegal.
+This law is meant to protect us from getting scammed by dishonest crooks like the Nigerian Prince a.k.a.
+Albert Onolunose from Canada who used telemarketing tactics and the postal system to scam $3 million from people in the US.
+According to the US Postal Inspection Service, it is said to be impractical because we cannot be sure we are getting the ticket we paid for.
 Not only that, but it is an invitation to have our identities stolen.

 Getting Past the Law…?

-If you live and work abroad, you may be eligible for foreign earned income exclusion, while lets you exclude a particular amount of income that you earned while overseas.
+If you live and work abroad, you may be eligible for foreign-earned income exclusion, which lets you exclude a particular amount of income that you earned while overseas.
 In this case, the only income that is taxed is money that you earned by either working or being self-employed.
-Therefore, this means any foreign lottery winnings are not treated as an earned income, but it still needs to be reported.
+Therefore, this means any foreign lottery winnings are not treated as earned income, but it still needs to be reported.

 I know it is confusing.
-To make things even more confusing, we have foreign tax credits, which is designed so that you do not have to pay tax on the same income (lottery winnings) in more than one country.
+To make things even more confusing, we have foreign tax credits, which are designed so that you do not have to pay tax on the same income (lottery winnings) in more than one country.
 To make a long and boring story short, you can play foreign lotteries, but it may be more hassle than it is worth.
-Especially since, you have to go to the country in question, play their lottery and wait for the drawing.
-Then you will have to pay their taxes and come home and maybe pay US taxes and a slew of other nonsense… Perhaps it is just more comfortable sticking to our lotteries.
+Especially since you must go to the country in question, play their lottery, and wait for the drawing.
+Then you will have to pay their taxes and come home and maybe pay US taxes and a slew of other nonsense.
+Perhaps it is just more comfortable sticking to our lotteries.